Small Chicken Bacon Ranch

 - Small Cheese Stix

 Handfuls of mozzarella baked on our scratch dough.
-Served with garlic butter and marinara.$8.99
+Served with garlic butter and marinara.$7.99

 - Large Cheese Stix

 Handfuls of mozzarella baked on our scratch dough.
-Served with garlic butter and marinara.$13.99
+Served with garlic butter and marinara.$10.99

 - Order of Bread Stix